 Not sure the guests will be excited about playing games?
 One way to get people excited about doing games is having prizes no matter how expensive.
 Cocktail napkins, note pads or hot cocoa cones are always an easy choice for adults, find ones that are humorous.
 Candy works great for kids.
 Get all the supplies and prizes needed at Amazon with Free Amazon Prime for 30 Days

-I thought I would share some tried and true holiday games.
+I thought I would share some tried and true Christmas party games.

 Christmas Carol Pictionary:Break your group into teams.
 Provide each team with a pad of paper and a pen or pencil.
 Each person will take turns picking a carol from the hostess.
 All the teams will have the same carol and the first